 3. DBFMO (design, build, finance, maintain and operate) models are preferred (as compared to DBFM models which will likely mean greater specification by the public sector agency of the parameters necessary to support their selected operating models).

-4. Making a PPP ‘value for money’ assessment requires an assessment of whether the investment delivers better outcomes when delivered as a PPP as compared to delivering under an alternative delivery model, which includes an assessment of (i) the Public Sector Comparator (PSC) (an estimate of the project costs, including construction and ~25 years of operations and maintenance, if delivered under the most likely non-PPP counterfactual); (ii) whether the bundling of services will result in design innovations, construction and operating cost optimisation, improved risk management, and overall performance efficiencies; and (iii) whether this is sufficient to overcome associated delivery costs (eg SPV resourcing, procurement costs, contract management, and incremental costs of project finance relative to Crown borrowing).
+4. A more qualitative rather than quantitative PPP ‘value for money’ assessment, which includes an assessment of (i) the Public Sector Comparator (PSC) (an estimate of the project costs, including construction and ~25 years of operations and maintenance, if delivered under the most likely non-PPP counterfactual); (ii) whether the bundling of services will result in design innovations, construction and operating cost optimisation, improved risk management, and overall performance efficiencies; and (iii) whether this is sufficient to overcome associated delivery costs (eg SPV resourcing, procurement costs, contract management, and incremental costs of project finance relative to Crown borrowing).

 2. PPP Model and contract updates